dotdc/dotdc/README.md

-Welcome to my Github profile! 👋
+Welcome to my Github profile, my name is David! 👋

-My name is David, I work as a remote DevOps/Site Reliability Engineer.\
 Among other things, I'm currently working on Observability, Reliability and Performance aspects of several Kubernetes clusters.